renekreijveld/Watchful.li-sitelist/README.md

 To get this working you need a Watchful.li API key that you can get through your Watchful.li profile.
 Install the API key on line 10 of sitelist.php.

-##Installation instructions (Bootstrap 3 version):
+##Installation instructions:

-* Upload all files to a folder "sitelist" on your webserver.
-This can be on a local development environment too, as long as it is connect to the Internet.
+* Create a new folder "sitelist" in the root of your website on your webserver.
+This can be on a local development environment too, as long as it has Internet access.

-* Rename sitelist-bootstrap3.php to sitelist.php.

-* Delete file sitelist-foundation5.php.

-* Add your Watchful.li API key in the sitelist.php file (line 10).

-* Go to your website: http://www.your-website.com/sitelist/sitelist.php

-##Installation instructions (Foundation 5 version):

-* Upload all files to a folder "sitelist" on your webserver.
-This can be on a local development environment too, as long as it is connect to the Internet.
+* Upload all files to the newly created folder "sitelist" on your webserver.

-* Rename sitelist-foundation5.php to sitelist.php.

-* Delete file sitelist-bootstrap3.php.

-* Add your Watchful.li API key in the sitelist.php file (line 10).
+* Add your Watchful.li API key in the index.php file (line 10).

-* Go to your website: http://www.your-website.com/sitelist/sitelist.php
+* Go to your website: http://www.your-website.com/sitelist/

+* Optionally protect access to the sitelist folder through password protection with .htaccess.
+See also: https://davidwalsh.name/password-protect-directory-using-htaccess

 ##Show only published sites or all sites?